ParlaSpeech 3.0: Richly Annotated Spoken Parliamentary Corpora of Croatian, Czech, Polish, and Serbian: Introduction

 The CLARIN Resource Family~\citep{fivser2018clarin} for spoken corpora\footnote{\url{https://www.clarin.eu/resource-families/spoken-corpora}} reveals a highly skewed distribution of resources across European languages.
 While some, like Finnish and German, are well-resourced with thousands of hours of data, many others (including Croatian, Polish and Serbian) have only a small single corpus recorded.
 Most languages lack a corpus entirely.
 However, emerging corpus platforms, such as those hosted on CLARIN or TalkBank, have contributed significantly to the accessibility of spoken corpora across multiple languages concurrently.

 Parliamentary proceedings offer an exceptional opportunity for building spoken corpora of various official languages due to the open status of the data, and their public status regarding privacy concerns.
-While there have been parliamentary corpora constructed in the past, they mostly focused only on the basic alignment of transcripts and recordings, having primarily automatic speech recognition (ASR) use cases in mind.
+While there have been parliamentary corpora constructed in the past, they mostly focused only on the basic alignment between transcripts and recordings, having primarily automatic speech recognition (ASR) use cases in mind.

-In this paper, we present the ParlaSpeech collection of spoken corpora, currently consisting of recordings from four parliaments, with speeches given in four languages.
-Different to all other parliamentary spoken corpora, the corpora have been enriched with various linguistic and paralinguistic layers, making the corpora highly useful for downstream research in various disciplines.
-The comparable nature of the corpora enables insights across languages, which significantly improves the strength of the resulting findings.
+In this paper, we present the ParlaSpeech collection of spoken corpora~\citep{parlaspeech3},\footnote{\url{http://hdl.handle.net/11356/1833}} currently consisting of recordings from four parliaments, with speeches given in four languages.
+Unlike other parliamentary spoken corpora, the corpora have been enriched with various linguistic and paralinguistic layers, making the corpora highly useful for downstream research in various disciplines.
+The comparability of the corpora enables cross-lingual insights, which significantly improves the strength of the resulting findings.